JCuham/CSCI311-Ecommerce-Project/README.md

 # csci-311-ecom

-This project was created for Vancouver Island Universities CSCI 311 Spring 2022.
+This project was created for Vancouver Island Universities CSCI 311 Spring 2022 by a team of four.

 This project aims to be a location where VIU Computer science students can create an account and list items for sale.
 This service is exclusive to computer